phytec/partup/doc/layout-config-reference.rst

 Binary files are specified by a scalar named ``binaries`` containing a sequence of mappings with at least an ``input``.

+Since :ref:`release-3.0.0`, the written output is always being verified by checking against the input's SHA256 sum, including any given offsets.
+The checksum is not being verified when ``--skip-checksum`` is given as a runtime argument.
+Note, that this checksum is indenpendent from the input's ``sha256sum`` option.

 ``input-offset`` (integer/string)
    Offset of the input data to be written.
 This keyword is optional.